jeffyyyy/some-test/README.md

   - Written in MEAN stack
   - Lots of Charts
-  - Charts data is stored in remote MongoDB
+  - Charts data is stored on remote MongoDB server (Welcome to take a look at the dummy data, recommend to use Robomongo v0.9)
-  - Very straight forward backend code to retrieve data from MongoDB
+  - Very straight forward backend API to retrieve data from MongoDB
+  - Simple typehead function

 ## Prerequisites
 You must have the following installed: